oddstream/gosol/README.md

 Fifth, there was this version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design is way better than the original attempt in Go, allows the option for scripting games, and has sharp graphics.

 Sixth, there was a complete rewrite in Lua + the LÖVE game engine.
 It replaced the second version, runs on Android/Linux/Windows, and is available in the Google Play Store.
-LÖVE is really good, but my implementation has some problems with fuzzy card graphics.

 ## Acknowledgements